wazuh/wazuh-documentation/source/user-manual/capabilities/system-inventory/generating-system-inventory-reports.rst

 This feature allows you to export ``CSV`` reports of a specific property of an endpoint.
 For example, you can generate a report of the installed software on an endpoint.
 This kind of report is only available for processes and installed software.

-To download this report, click on the **Download CSV** beneath the specific property you are interested in on the **Inventory data** page of the endpoint.
+To download this report, click on the **Export formatted** beneath the specific property you are interested in on the **Inventory data** page of the endpoint.

-.. thumbnail:: /images/manual/system-inventory/download-csv.png
+.. thumbnail:: /images/manual/system-inventory/export-formatted.png
-  :title: Download CSV
+  :title: Export formatted
-  :alt: Download CSV
+  :alt: Export formatted
   :align: center
   :width: 80%